-- Identify best practices for implementing green building standards in other states.
-Best practices may be specific to public buildings or may extend to private buildings. - Assess awareness of the Green Buildings Act in Rhode Island. - Estimate the costs and benefits of the Act, including but not limited to upfront costs, operational savings, environmental impacts, economic development impacts, job impacts, and occupant impacts, as well as who incurs these costs and benefits. - Recommend ways in which we may amend the Green Buildings Act, including but not limited to aligning the Act with the 2021 Act on Climate, clarifying application of the Act, and implementing green performance standards.
+- Identify best practices for implementing green building standards in the public sector in other states. - Assess awareness of the Green Buildings Act in Rhode Island. - Estimate the costs and benefits of the Act, including but not limited to upfront costs, operational savings, environmental impacts, economic development impacts, job impacts, and occupant impacts, as well as who incurs these costs and benefits. - Recommend ways in which we may amend the Green Buildings Act and/or our procedure for applying the Act, including but not limited to aligning the Act with the 2021 Act on Climate, clarifying application of the Act, and implementing green performance standards.